Citation, DOI, disclosures and article data

-The putamen separates the external capsule from the internal capsule medially and the claustrum separates it from the extreme capsule laterally.
+The lentiform nucleus separates the external capsule from the internal capsule medially (with the putamen forming the medial boundary), and the claustrum separates it from the extreme capsule laterally.
 Ventrally, the claustrum is deficient, and thus the boundary between the extreme capsule and external capsule is poorly defined.

 The claustrocortical fibers of the dorsal extreme capsule appear to emanate radially from the periphery of the dorsal claustrum.
 These fibers pass through the corona radiata to reach to the frontal lobe and parietal lobe (including the supplementary motor area).